CORANDERRK is about what might have been.

 This special production pays tribute to the resilience and adaptability of a people who rose to the challenge despite the odds, appropriating the power of the written word to make their own voices ring loud and clear.

 The cast of CORANDERRK will be giving a pre show talk on the work from 6.30pm-7.00pm in the Drama Theatre on May 23.
-All ticket holders for the 7:30pm performance are welcome to attend.
+This is strictly for VCE students only and not open to all CORANDERRK ticket holders nor the general public.

 Director Eva Grace Mullaley